Looking for places to visit in France? Here are the most famous landmarks in France that you should visit while traveling through the country.

 Standing in sheer wonder in the center of Champ de Mars at 324 meters (1,063 ft) tall, the Eiffel Tower is the tallest structure in Paris and the second tallest in the country after Millau Viaduct.

-Though it was initially constructed in 1889 by Gustave Eiffel to be a temporary structure, this Iron lady has become the most visited French landmark and also the international symbol for Paris and France as a whole.
+Though it was initially constructed in 1889 by Gustave Eiffel to be a temporary structure, this Iron lady has become one of the most visited Parisian landmarks and also the international symbol for the city and France as a whole.

 The Eiffel Tower doesn’t just give architecture satisfaction but also incredible views over the city of light when you climb it.